 Words to Know (Heart Glossary)

-aerobic (say: air-OH-bik) activity: Aerobic activity is any kind of movement that makes your muscles use oxygen.
-It gets your heart pumping, too.
-Swimming, dancing, and soccer are all types of aerobic activity, so hit that pool, dance floor, or soccer field and get moving!
+aerobic (air-OH-bik) activity: Aerobic activity is any kind of movement that makes the muscles use oxygen and gets the heart pumping.
+Swimming, dancing, and soccer are all types of aerobic activity.

-anesthesia (say: ah-nes-THEE-zhuh): Special medicine that causes sleepiness and prevents pain during surgery.
+anesthesia (ah-nes-THEE-zhuh): Medicine that causes sleepiness and prevents pain during surgery.

-angina (say: an-JY-nuh): People with angina feel a pain in the chest that means the heart isn’t getting enough oxygen.
+angina (an-JY-nuh): People with angina feel a pain in the chest that means the heart isn’t getting enough oxygen.

-angioplasty (say: AN-jee-uh-plas-tee): This operation opens a blocked blood vessel by using a balloon-like device at an artery’s narrowest point.
-The doctor also may insert a stent, which is a tiny tube that props the vessel open and makes sure blood flows freely.
+angioplasty (AN-jee-uh-plas-tee): This operation opens a blocked blood vessel by using a balloon-like device at an artery’s narrowest point.
+The surgeon also may insert a stent, which is a tiny tube that props the vessel open and makes sure that blood can flow freely through it.

-aorta (say: ay-OR-tah): The aorta is the major blood vessel that carries blood away from the heart to the rest of the body.
+aorta (ay-OR-tah): The aorta is the major blood vessel that carries blood away from the heart to the rest of the body.

-aortic stenosis (say: ay-OR-tick steh-NOH-sis): In aortic stenosis, the aortic valve is stiffened and has a narrowed opening (a condition called stenosis).
+aortic stenosis (ay-OR-tik steh-NOH-sis): This is when the aortic valve is stiffened and has a narrowed opening (stenosis).
 It does not open properly, which increases strain on the heart because the left ventricle has to pump harder to send blood out to the body.

-aortic valve: The aortic valve is one of two valves in charge of controlling the flow of blood as it leaves the heart.
-The other is the pulmonary valve.
+aorticvalve: The aortic valve is one of two valves that control the flow of blood as it leaves the heart.
+(The other is the pulmonary valve.)
 These valves work to keep the blood flowing forward.
 They open up to let the blood move ahead, then close quickly to keep the blood from flowing backward.

-arrhythmia (say: uh–RITH-mee-uh): An arrhythmia is an abnormal heartbeat usually caused by an electrical “short circuit” in the heart.
+arrhythmia (uh–RITH-mee-uh): An arrhythmia is an abnormal heartbeat usually caused by an electrical “short circuit” in the heart.
 It can cause the heart to pump too fast, too slow, or irregularly, which may lead to shortness of breath, dizziness, and chest pain.

-arteries (say: AR-tuh-reez) and veins (say: vayns): If you’ve ever seen a road map, you probably saw many roads going here, there, and everywhere.
-Your body has a highway system all its own that sends blood to and from your body parts.
-It’s called the circulatory system and the roads are called arteries and veins.
+arteriesandveins: As part of the circulatory system, these help the body send blood to and from your body parts.
 Arteries, which usually look red, carry blood away from the heart.
 Veins, which usually look blue, return blood to the heart.

-arteriosclerosis (say: ar-TEER-ee-oh-skluh-ROH-sus): Also called hardening of the arteries, arteriosclerosis means the arteries become thickened and less flexible.
+arteriosclerosis (ar-TEER-ee-oh-skluh-ROH-sus): Also called hardening of the arteries, arteriosclerosis means the arteries become thickened and less flexible.

-atria (say: AY-tree-yuh): The two chambers at the top of the heart are called the atria.
+atria (AY-tree-uh): The two chambers at the top of the heart are called the atria.
 The atria are the chambers that fill with the blood returning to the heart from the body and lungs.
 The heart has a left atrium and a right atrium.

-atrioventricular (say: AY-tree-oh-ven-TRIK-yoo-lar) canal defect: This defect — also known as endocardial cushion defect or atrioventricular septal defect — is caused by a poorly formed central area of the heart.
-Typically there is a large hole between the upper chambers of the heart (the atria) and, often, an additional hole between the lower chambers of the heart (the ventricles).
+atrioventricular (AY-tree-oh-ven-TRIK-yoo-lar) canaldefect: This defect — also known as endocardial cushion defect or atrioventricular septal defect — is caused by a poorly formed central area of the heart.
+Typically, there is a large hole between the upper chambers of the heart (the atria) and, often, an additional hole between the lower chambers of the heart (the ventricles).
 Instead of two separate valves allowing flow into the heart, there is one large common valve that might be quite malformed.

-atrium (say: AY–tree-uhm): The two upper chambers of the heart are called the atria.
+atrium (AY–tree-uhm): The two upper chambers of the heart are called the atria.
 They are the chambers that fill with the blood returning to the heart from the body and lungs.
 The heart has a left atrium and a right atrium.

-bacterial endocarditis (say: bak-TEER-ee-ul en-doh-kar-DYE-tus): If bacteria travel through the blood and get stuck on a heart valve, this can cause this infection in the heart.
+bacterial endocarditis (bak-TEER-ee-ul en-doh-kar-DYE-tus): This infection in the heart happens when bacteria travel through the blood and get stuck on a heart valve.
 People with congenital heart disease or heart valve problems are most at risk of getting bacterial endocarditis.

 blood vessels: Blood moves through many tubes called arteries and veins, which together are called blood vessels.
 The blood vessels that carry blood away from the heart are called arteries.
 The ones that carry blood back to the heart are called veins.

-capillary (say: KAP-ih-lair-ee): A capillary is an extremely small , thin blood vessel that allows oxygen to pass from the blood into the tissues of the body.
+capillary (KAP-ih-lair-ee): A capillary is an extremely small, thin blood vessel that allows oxygen to pass from the blood into the tissues of the body.
 Waste products like carbon dioxide pass from the tissues to the blood through the capillaries.

-cardiac catheterization (say: KAR-dee-ak ka-thuh-ter-uh-ZAY-shun): A cardiac catheterization is a medical procedure that provides information about the heart structures and function.
+cardiac catheterization (KAR-dee-ak ka-thuh-ter-uh-ZAY-shun): A cardiac catheterization is a medical procedure that provides information about the heart structures and function.
 Doctors can measure pressure and blood oxygen levels within the heart chambers.

-cardiovascular (say: kar-dee-oh-VAS-kyuh-ler) disease: Cardiovascular disease is a group of problems that occur when the heart and blood vessels aren’t working the way they should.
+cardiovascular (kar-dee-oh-VAS-kyuh-ler) disease: Cardiovascular disease is a group of problems that occur when the heart and blood vessels aren’t working properly.

-carotid (say: kuh-RAH-tid) artery: The carotid arteries are the two large blood vessels in the neck that supply blood to the brain.
+carotid (kuh-RAH-tid) artery: The carotid arteries are the two large blood vessels in the neck that supply blood to the brain.

-catheter (say: KA–thuh-ter): A catheter is a thin, flexible tube.
+catheter (KA–thuh-ter): A catheter is a thin, flexible tube.
 It can be inserted into a blood vessel in the leg, arm, or neck and threaded to the heart during a cardiac catheterization.

-catheterization (say: KA-thuh-tuh-ruh-ZAY-shun): In this procedure, a long, thin tube is inserted into the patient’s body to inject a special dye, which can show narrowed areas in arteries due to plaque buildup and find other heart problems.
+catheterization (ka-thuh-tur-uh-ZAY-shun): In this procedure, a long, thin tube is inserted into the patient’s body to inject a special dye, which can show narrowed areas in arteries due to plaque buildup and find other heart problems.

 chambers: The heart has four different sections, or chambers.
 These chambers are connected to each other by valves that control how much blood enters each chamber at any one time.

-circulation (say: ser-kyuh-LAY-shun): The movement of the blood through the heart and around the body is called circulation.
-Your heart is really good at it — it takes less than 60 seconds to pump blood to every cell in your body.
+circulation (ser-kyuh-LAY-shun): The movement of the blood through the heart and around the body is called circulation.
+The heart takes less than 60 seconds to pump blood to every cell in your body.

-coarctation (say: coh-ark-TAY-shun) of the aorta (COA): Coarctation of the aorta is a narrowing of a portion of the aorta, and often seriously decreases the blood flow from the heart out to the lower portion of the body.
+coarctation (coh-ark-TAY-shun) of the aorta (COA): Coarctation of the aorta is a narrowing of a portion of the aorta, and often seriously decreases the blood flow from the heart out to the lower portion of the body.

-congenital (say: kuhn-JEN-ih-tuhl) heart defects: Congenital heart defects are abnormalities in the heart’s structure that are present at birth.
-Congenital heart defects happen because of incomplete or abnormal development of the fetus’ heart during the very early weeks of pregnancy.
+congenital (kuhn-JEN-ih-tuhl) heart defects: Congenital heart defects are abnormalities in the heart’s structure that are present at birth.
+They happen because of incomplete or abnormal development of the fetus’ heart during the very early weeks of pregnancy.
 Some are known to be associated with genetic disorders, such as Down syndrome, but the cause of most congenital heart defects is unknown.
 While they can’t be prevented, there are many treatments for the defects and related health problems.

-contraction (say: kuhn-TRAK-shun): You’ll know that you’ve found your pulse when you can feel a small beat under your skin.
+contraction (kuhn-TRAK-shun): You’ll know that you’ve found your pulse when you can feel a small beat under your skin.
 Each beat is caused by the contraction (squeezing) of your heart.

-echocardiogram (say: eh-ko-KAR-dee-uh-gram): An echocardiogram test uses sound waves to diagnose heart problems.
+echocardiogram (eh-ko-KAR-dee-uh-gram): An echocardiogram test uses sound waves to diagnose heart problems.
 These waves are bounced off the parts of the heart, creating a picture of the heart that is displayed on a monitor.
-Getting an echocardiogram doesn’t hurt at all.

-electrocardiogram (say: eh-lek-tro-KAR-dee-uh-gram): An electrocardiogram (or EKG) test records the heart’s electrical activity.
+electrocardiogram (eh-lek-tro-KAR-dee-uh-gram): An electrocardiogram (also called an EKG or ECG) test records the heart’s electrical activity.
 Sticky pads (electrodes) are placed on the chest and hooked up to a machine that records the heart activity onto paper or a monitor.
 A doctor can interpret the EKG to see the heart beating and determine if it’s normal.
-Getting an EKG doesn’t hurt at all.

-endocarditis (say: en-doh-car-DYE-tis): An infection of the inner lining of the heart and heart valves.
+endocarditis (en-doh-kar-DYE-tis): An infection of the inner lining of the heart and heart valves.

 heart: The heart is a strong muscle about the size of your fist.
 It pumps blood through blood vessels around the body and sits inside the chest, protected by the ribcage.
 The blood carries oxygen and other nutrients your body needs.